 2) Going against what we’re told we should do (the rules) feels really good – For women the burden of expectation about what we should and shouldn’t do with our appearance can be a heavy one.
 Giving yourself permission to do what you want and to hell with society’s unwritten rules sets you free;

 3) When you allow yourself to go against the grain of society’s ridiculous beauty expectations, sub-consciously you are accepting yourself exactly as you are without make-up, Instagram filters, beauty products, and calorie counting.
 Acceptance is the foundation for better body image, so anything that you can do to focus on accepting your body and looks will boost your body confidence.

 In a nutshell

 Taking action that goes against the grain of the beauty standards is something we can all do to help create a more diverse view of beauty.
 You don’t need to do all of the things that I’ve mentioned to rebel (or any of them – make up your own).
 Just choosing one thing and acting on it consistently will make a difference.
 As you rebel against the beauty standards you’ll also give your body image a great boost too.

-If you’d like to work with me to discover more ways to develop a body positive attitude, the best way to find out more is to book your complimentary Body Confidence Discovery call.
+If you’d like to work with me to discover more ways to develop a body positive attitude, the best way to find out more is to check out my coaching programme, The Body Confidence Journey.